jveraduran/github-container-registry/README.md

 <br>

-## Using Github Container Registry - Github Action
+## Using Github Container Registry - Github Actions
 <br>

 In a single workflow, you can publish your Docker image to multiple registries by using the ```login-action``` and `build-push-action` actions for each registry.